Urinstein/SpeedTipsBot/README.md

 ### still needs doing:

-- eventually add a check to request_result(), to see if the teams are the correct teams
+- add average tip to the closed match post

-- uncancel matches (?)

-- /seasontip (currently no idea what his is even gonna be)
-    - instead of registration have to do the season tips?
+- resolving the season tips at the end of the season
-    - send dm with season tips

 ### some cleaner code perhaps?

-- at this point, schedule_match() and reschedule_match() can be put into one function again
+- at this point, schedule_match() and reschedule_match() can be put into one function again maybe?

 - make print_match() and add it to a bucnh fo places, instead of havignthe same kilometer long string everywhere

-- remove points from tipper table and always create scoreboard completely fresh (?)
-- put scoreboard and stats into their own functions

 - add comments to all functions
 - add try/catch to all functions